VSUBASHRAJ/PROJECT_MEMDIAS/README.md

 #  My Memory Diary

-**My Memory Diary** is a smart, AI-assisted diary application that helps users capture and manage their memories with ease.
+**My Memory Diary** is a smart diary application that helps users capture and manage their memories with ease.
 It supports voice and text input, multimedia uploads, and powerful search and filter features — all packed into a clean, intuitive interface.

 ---